younise/demo/vmware.md

 header-img: "img/about-bg.jpg"
 ---

-<p>For a few years now I have maintained a compilation of bookmarks and a set of <strong>vmware.com/go/</strong> redirects  for my customers that I provided along with my recommendations and best practices for support.
+For a few years now I have maintained a compilation of bookmarks and a set of <strong>vmware.com/go/</strong> redirects  for my customers that I provided along with my recommendations and best practices for support.
 I'm transitioning this to this reference format and will continue to add VMware-hosted resources.

 Got a recommendation - <a href="http://twitter.com/tenthirtyam">let me know.</a>

 <h2><b>Get Support</b></h2>

 <b>My VMware</b> – Provides you simplified management:

 <p style="padding-left: 30px;"><b>Simple.</b> Save time and resolve issues quickly with self-service capabilities and guided workflows.</p>

 <p style="padding-left: 30px;"><b>Flexible.</b> Control access to product license keys and support with user-based permissions within entitlement accounts.</p>

 <p style="padding-left: 30px;"><strong>Streamlined.</strong> Manage license keys and support, track support requests, evaluate products and download purchased products from a single site.</p>

 <ul>